furious4ngel/landing-page/README.md

+# Generic Landing Page

-This project is a recreation of a landing webpage from The Odin Project's curriculum.
+This is my second project submission for The Odin Project curriculum.
+It is a landing webpage.

-I learned that Flexbox is truly a powerful tool.
-It allowed me to position elements in ways that other positioning and display properties could not achieve.
-I was able to align elements horizontally and/or vertically, keep elements at the bottom of the page (the footer, in this case), and make elements flex (or not) so they are more or less pleasing to the eye.
-Flex elements can also be nested inside flex elements, which makes creating responsive layouts even easier to do otherwise.
-Now, I could look at a webpage and have a better understanding of how it may have been built with Flexbox.

-I know that there are other tools that make front-end web development a little easier to work in, but I will continue to improve my skills with Flexbox and someday become an expert on it!
+## What's New?
+Looking back on my first attempt at building this page, I didn't understand Flexbox layout well.
+For a lot of elements, I basically slapped `display: flex;` on them and centered their children believing that was enough, which caused me to abuse other elements, like `padding`, and `width`.
+This time around, I think I utilized Flexbox in a better way, not only by applying `display: flex;` sparingly, but also by applying other Flexbox properties, like `gap`, `flex`, and `flex-wrap`.
+Now, I think the page is much more responsive, and even more pleasing to the eye.